RDS for Oracle database architecture

 -

-This RDS platform feature allows an RDS for Oracle CDB instance to contain between 1–30 tenant databases, depending on the database edition and any required option licenses tenant databases (PDBs).
-The multi-tenant configuration doesn't support application PDBs or proxy PDBs.
+This RDS platform allows an RDS for Oracle CDB instance to contain between 1–30 tenant databases, depending on the database edition and any required option licenses.
 You can use RDS APIs to add, modify, and remove tenant databases.
+The multi-tenant configuration in RDS for Oracle doesn't support application PDBs or proxy PDBs, which are special types of PDBs.
+For more information about application PDBs and proxy PDBs, see Types of PDBs

-The Amazon RDS feature is called "multi-tenant" rather than "multitenant" because it is a capability of the RDS platform, not just the Oracle DB engine.
-The term "Oracle multitenant" refers exclusively to the Oracle database architecture, which is compatible with both on-premises and RDS deployments.
+The Amazon RDS configuration is called "multi-tenant" rather than "multitenant" because it is a capability of the RDS platform, not just the Oracle DB engine.
+Similarly, the RDS term "tenant" refers to any tenant in an RDS configuration, not just Oracle PDBs.
+In the RDS documentation, the unhyphenated term "Oracle multitenant" refers exclusively to the Oracle database CDB architecture, which is compatible with both on-premises and RDS deployments.

 - Single-tenant configuration